sean-maclane/cpsc-449-group-c-project/API Documentation.md

 1. None above are provided "Provided information"
 2. No username or password match the database, "No account to update email"
 3. No new email to input  "Enter a new email for account"
-4. Email already in use "Please provide a unique email"

 ### Increment votes